ahspace/checkreport/README.md

 Improvements in the cloud package:

--> Instead of one, 2 dbs connection established(omreporting, Tango) for In_Account, In_Account_ext.
+1. Instead of one, 2 dbs connection established(omreporting, Tango) for In_Account, In_Account_ext.

--> Files effected:
+2. Files effected:

 Compliance.py
 config.json
 Oracle.py

--> Removal of hints(FULL) as it degrading the performance on cloud.
+3. Removal of hints(FULL) as it degrading the performance on cloud.

+4. Adaptation of local timezone.

 ## VERSION 2.3.3